All the best experiences

 Passport Control at Keflavik Airport

 Travelers within the Schengen Area don’t have to present their passports at the border control.
-However, bringing your passport is still highly recommended so you have a document proving your identity upon request.
+However, you'll still want to bring your passport so you have a document proving your identity upon request.

 On the other hand, foreign nationals not from the EU, EEA, and EFTA member states must present a valid travel document issued in the last 10 years.